 If you have Sjӧgren’s syndrome, it’s recommended that you see your dentist twice a year.
 To maintain good oral health between visits, you should:

-Members with health and dental plans from HMSA who have a diagnosis of Sjӧgren’s syndrome are enrolled automatically.
-Dental members who don’t have a health plan with HMSA can easily enroll online.
+You’re automatically enrolled if you live with Sjӧgren’s syndrome and have health and dental plans from HMSA.
+If you don’t have a health plan with HMSA, you can easily enroll online.

 Check our provider directory to see if your dentist is in-network, or find a participating provider.